groundberry/cv/README.md

 - Fixed and updated the front-end testing framework to allow continuous integration using CircleCI.
 - Built new features on the company's main product according to client specifications.
 - Refactored the main codebase, built using Backbone and CoffeeScript, splitting code that referred to different projects in order to make it cleaner and more readable to future developers.
-- Improved internal documentation on front-end testing and workflow checklist for new hires.

 **Sustainability Consultant** at *[Little Bee Community](http://littlebeecommunity.com)* *(London, UK)* Oct 2013 -- Aug 2016

-- Led a three-year-long project in Africa, defining weekly tasks and monthly milestones, as well as tracking and managing costs and suppliers ensuring goals were met on time and on budget.
+- Led a three-year-long project in Africa, defining weekly tasks and monthly milestones, ensuring goals were met on time and on budget.
-- Co-designed and launched a hydroponic urban farm in London that reduced crop's water needs by 90% and doubled its yield, gaining buy-in from a range of local stakeholders.
+- Co-designed and launched a hydroponic urban farm in London that reduced crop's water needs by 90% and doubled its yield.
 - Reported directly to the CEO, and managed and mentored a team of four interns.
 - Played a lead role in developing impact frameworks and reports.

 **Agricultural Engineer** at *[Battle McCarthy](http://www.battlemccarthy.com)* *(London, UK)* Jan 2013 -- Oct 2013

 - Led efforts to maximize food production using hydroponics.
-- Taught myself Photoshop, InDesign, and Illustrator.
-- Created appealing diagrams for shortlisted landscaping competitions and corporate materials.
+- Created appealing diagrams for shortlisted landscaping competitions.

 **Environmental Engineer** at *[Aqualogy (AGBAR group)](http://www.aqualogyuk.co.uk)* *(Madrid, Spain)* Sep 2011 -- Sep 2012